 You may have both radiotherapy and surgery.
 Radiotherapy can shrink a large tumour in the larynx and make it easier to remove.
 Or it can kill off any cancer cells that might have been left behind after surgery.
 This lowers the risk of the cancer coming back.

-If you have surgery, your surgeon will examine the larynx and surrounding area during your operation.
+If you have open surgery, your surgeon will examine the larynx and surrounding area during your operation.
 At least some of the lymph nodes will be removed from around your larynx.
 This is called neck dissection.

 Your surgeon removes the lymph nodes because they may contain cancer cells that have broken away from the main cancer.
 A pathologist checks the nodes for cancer cells under a microscope.
 This helps your doctors to work out the stage of your cancer.

-If any of your lymph nodes are enlarged and your surgeon is sure they contain cancer, your surgeon will remove them, together with all the nodes nearby.
+If any of your lymph nodes are enlarged and your surgeon is concerned that they contain cancer, your surgeon will remove them, together with all the nodes nearby.
 You may need to have all the nodes on one side of your neck removed.
 It reduces the risk of your cancer coming back in the future.
 But can cause stiffness and weakness of the shoulder.

 You may have chemotherapy and radiotherapy at the same time to treat a T2 or T3 cancer.
 This is called chemoradiation.
 Or you may have chemotherapy if your cancer of the larynx has come back after radiotherapy.
 Chemotherapy may be used to shrink an advanced cancer before surgery or radiotherapy – this is called induction therapy.

+Each person's tumour has specific biological characteristics which promote tumour growth.
+Doctors may be able to use these to target specific treatments.
 Biological therapies are treatments made from naturally occurring body substances.
 Or that change how certain substances work in the body.
 You may have a biological therapy called cetuximab (Erbitux)